ArcanaFramework/arcana/docs/source/processing.rst

         # The `column` decorator can be used to specify additional options but
         # is not required by default.
 The data formats specify the format
         # that the column data will be stored in
-        recorded_datafile: ZippedDir  # Not derived by a pipeline, should be linked to existing dataset column
+        recorded_datafile: Zip  # Not derived by a pipeline, should be linked to existing dataset column
         recorded_metadata: Json  # "     "     "     "
-        preprocessed: ZippedDir  # Derived by 'preprocess_pipeline' pipeline
+        preprocessed: Zip  # Derived by 'preprocess_pipeline' pipeline
         derived_image: Png  # Derived by 'create_image_pipeline' pipeline
         summary_metric: float  # Derived by 'create_image_pipeline' pipeline